 How to Use China Influencers for O2O Marketing

 Because the online experience plays such a large role in offline purchases, influencers are still incredibly important to the purchasing journey.
 Beyond aiding the education and discovery process, there are many ways influencers can get consumers into the store.

 Creating awareness and buzz

 In the past, companies would invite the media and celebrities to opening ceremonies to create buzz and drive traffic to a new store.
-Nowadays brands such as Valentino, Moynat, and Gentle Monster have realized that China Influencers need to be part of their O2O marketing and PR mix.
-In many cases, the ROI for inviting an Influencer is much higher than a journalist.
+Nowadays brands such as Valentino, Moynat, and Gentle Monster have realised that China influencers need to be part of their O2O marketing and PR mix.
+In many cases, the ROI for inviting an influencer is much higher than a journalist.

-While it might create a bit of chaos, an excellent tactic for getting people through the door is to have Influencers announce their presence ahead of time and invite fans to see them there.
-Fans will jump on the opportunity to meet their favorite influencers in real life.
+While it might create a bit of chaos, an excellent tactic for getting people through the door is to have influencers announce their presence ahead of time and invite fans to see them there.
+Fans will jump on the opportunity to meet their favourite influencers in real life.

 One hugely successful example is the snack food brand Laiyifen来伊份, which invited 15 internet celebrities from 6 cities to do a 48-hour live-streaming relay race in June 2016.
 The live-streams attracted 600K viewers.